Lipid droplet: Structure

 Lipid droplets are composed of a neutral lipid core consisting mainly of triacylglycerols (TAGs) and cholesteryl esters surrounded by a phospholipid monolayer.
 The surface of lipid droplets is decorated by a number of proteins which are involved in the regulation of lipid metabolism.
 The first and best-characterized family of lipid droplet coat proteins is the perilipin protein family, consisting of five proteins.
 These include perilipin 1 (PLIN1), perilipin 2 (PLIN2/ ADRP), perilipin 3 (PLIN3/ TIP47), perilipin 4 (PLIN4/ S3-12) and perilipin 5 (PLIN5/ OXPAT/ LSDP5/ MLDP).
 Proteomics studies have elucidated the association of many other families of proteins to the lipid surface including proteins involved in membrane trafficking, vesicle docking, endocytosis and exocytosis.
 Analysis of the lipid composition of lipid droplets has revealed the presence of a diverse set of phospholipid species; phosphatidylcholine and phosphatidylethanolamine are the most abundant, followed by phosphatidylinositol.

 Lipid droplets vary greatly in size, ranging from 20 to 40 nm to 100 um.
 In adipocytes, lipid bodies tend to be larger and they may compose the majority of the cell, while in other cells they may only be induced under certain conditions and are considerably smaller in size.

+Lro1 is a type II integral membrane protein.
+The N-terminal domain facing the cytoplasm or nucleoplasm and containing a short basic region (RKRR).
+The larger luminal domain contains the catalytic PDAT domain, which is located within the lumen of the endoplasmic reticulum (ER).
+The N-terminal domain of Lro1 along with the transmembrane segment showed intranuclear localization with clear enrichment at the nucleolus.
+When the K/R residues in the N-terminal domain are mutated to alanines, the nucleolar enrichment is partially compromised but not completely lost, indicating that other regions of Lro1 are also contributing to its proper localization.
+Furthermore, the N-terminal domain of Lro1 was replaced with 4 IgG binding domains of Protein A (4xIgGb).
+This replacement leads to a loss of localization at both the nucleolus and ER during the PDS phase.